nikhleshmahato/CoDoc/notes/demo.md

-# Click the app name "Codoc" to write your custom Markdown (.md) Notes.
+# Click the app name "CoDoc" to write your custom Markdown (.md) Notes.

 ## Demo Markdown File